29next/developer-docs/docs/apps/event-tracking.md

 :::caution
-Event trackers aren App snippets are not cross compatible as Event Trackers are loaded in their own sandboxed environment for greater security.
+Event trackers and App snippets are not cross compatible as Event Trackers are loaded in their own sandboxed environment for greater security.
 :::

 ### Add Event Tracker to Manifest